DanielK2312/SWJ-Proj/README.md

 _(Start from Sprint 1, keep updating)_

 ## Use-Case Realization
-Users are able to access the website by using the correct link.
-Should the have the qualification, one can also access the admin page.
+In order to search for various members through year, name, or leadership position the user simply has to access the site.
+They are able to access the website by using the correct link.
+Admins have an addional use-case in that, with the proper qualification, they can access the admin page.
+After having said qualifications, they can add members, edit members, view informaiton on members, and add a photo.

 ## Database

 We are using MongoDB to store our data that is converted from an Excelsheet.
 Then we are using APIs and javascript to access the information stored in the Database before displaying it to the users.
+**GABE EDIT THIS**

 ## User Interface
 ![Homepage](https://i.imgur.com/F20aLGR.jpg)

 For the UI we are using CSS and HTML to style the webpage and recieve user input.

 # Implementation

 For our implementation our team is using HTML, Javascript, and CSS to develop our project.